myhdl/myhdl/doc/source/manual/conversion.rst

 For some tasks, such as debugging, it may be useful to insert arbitrary Python code that should not be converted.

-The convertor supports this by ignoring all code that is embedded in a ``if __debug__`` test.
+The converter supports this by ignoring all code that is embedded in a ``if __debug__`` test.
 The value of the ``__debug__`` variable is not taken into account.